 - If, however, you are distributing semi-finished products, remain open so that your target stays involved, regardless of the context of its use.

-Don’t hesitate to provide your prospect with a maximum of information; he/she must be able to answer all of his/her questions, otherwise the search will be abandoned.
+Don’t hesitate to provide your prospect with a maximum of information about the product to increase conversion rate; he/she must be able to answer all of his/her questions, otherwise the search will be abandoned.

 The provided information will also be different depending upon the product’s production source, its provenance or origin.

 For a product that you are selling in your own name, the tone can have an emotional appeal.

 However, for a product that you are distributing, the objective can be to distinguish yourself from the competition by providing more details on the product itself, its composition, etc.

 In any case, take advantage of this product factsheet to express yourself!

 First, because if the visitor makes it all the way to the factsheet, that means his/her interest is already sufficient, he/she is ready to read what you have to say.

 Furthermore, beyond satisfying your client, content production in this factsheet will provide you with more visibility on search engines.
 The more content you have, the more chances you have of being seen.